EOEPCA/um-login-service/README.md

 sudo apt install firefox xorg
 ```

+Selenium is still in progres to be integrated with travis, meanwhile in order to test the login interface you should:
+install selenium
+install google-chrome and chromedriver
+The chromedriver must match the google-chrome version
+chromdriver file must be inside tests path
+Gluu's hostname, username and password are configurables through test_settings.json

 Then, using MobaXterm on the host machine and connecting to the VM, open firefox and access the following links:
 https://eoepca-dev.gluu.org/.well-known/openid-configuration
 https://eoepca-dev.gluu.org/.well-known/scim-configuration